Anne Sherwood Pundyk

 Three stories from The Garden were published in The Hoosac Institute in 2020.

-The Garden was recently acquired by the special collections of Baylor University, Waco, TX; Denison University, Granville, OH; The University of Utah, Salt Lake City, UT; University of California Irvine, Irvine, CA.
+The Garden was recently acquired by the special collections of Baylor University, Waco, TX; Denison University, Granville, OH; The New School, New York, NY; The University of Utah, Salt Lake City, UT; University of California Irvine, Irvine, CA.

 The Garden is available for purchase at Printed Matter, New York, NY; The Works, Newark, OH and online at Space Sisters Press: